Last updated: 09/02/2021

 Best Companies is dedicated to protecting all personal data we receive in line with industry standards and best practise.
 All data is only accessible by authorised personnel and Best Companies employees who are all contractually subject to confidentiality.
 We take all reasonable steps to protect information we receive from you from loss, misuse or unauthorised access, disclosure, alteration, and/or destruction.
 We have put in place appropriate physical, technical, and administrative measures to safeguard and secure your information, and make use of privacy-enhancing technologies such as encryption.
 An external auditor conducts an annual vulnerability assessment and penetration test on our systems.
 We also continually monitor our security posture as part of our ongoing risk management strategy.

-Best Companies has been independently verified and certified for Cyber Essentials Plus, which is a UK Government-backed cyber security certification scheme.
+Best Companies has achieved ISO 27001 the information security standard and the ISO 9001 quality standard.
+We have been independently verified and certified for Cyber Essentials Plus, which is a UK Government-backed cyber security certification scheme.
 We are also registered with the Information Commissioners Office.
 Our internal Data Protection Officer monitors our ongoing processing operations to ensure they are lawful and compliant with data protection laws and regulations, such as the UK Data Protection Act 2018, the General Data Protection Regulation (GDPR) and the Privacy and Electronic Communications Regulation (PECR).
-We view our compliance, as GDPR ready.
+We view our compliance, as GDPR aligned.
 We continue to focus on ongoing GDPR requirements, such as evaluating the data protection impact of new products and services on our users’ personal data, training employees about protecting the privacy of personal information.
-We have documented procedures for Incident Management and Data Subject Requests, and have implemented appropriate company policies in order to protect the data we hold.
-We keep a record of our data processing activities as required under GDPR and where applicable complete a legitimate interests assessment.
-Data Protection Impact Assessments (DPIAs) are created, when there is a material change or as dictated as a requirement under GDPR.
+We have documented procedures for Incident Management and Data Subject Requests and have implemented appropriate company policies to protect the data we hold.

-To provide the purchased services we use a select number of trusted external service providers (known as Data Processors) for technical data analysis, processing and/or storage offerings.
-These service providers are carefully selected and meet high data protection and security standards.
+To provide the purchased services we use a select number of trusted external service providers.
+These service providers are carefully selected and meet with high data protection and security standards.
 We only transfer information that is required for the services offered and we contractually bind them to keep any information we share with them as confidential and to process personal data only according to our instructions.
-The data processors, we use for the provision of the purchased services are situated within the United Kingdom and European Economic Area, and data is not transferred outside of these areas.
-We will continue to monitor new guidance on best practice, GDPR certification and the UK Data Protection Act as they become available.
+These service providers are also known as data processors, who we use for the provision of our services.
+Personal data is stored within the United Kingdom and European Economic Area (European Region).
+Personal data is not transferred outside of these areas.

 International transfers of personal data